Diversity and Inclusion

 The SOMOS Committee was established to develop a work environment that recognizes our people and allows all of them to reach their full potential, regardless of gender, race, or generational differences.
 The Committee is composed of employees from our restaurants and all levels of corporate staff, across the 20 markets where we operate.
 The aim of the Committee is to develop policies and initiatives that promote a safe and respectful work environment.

-The Committee focuses on four main diversity-related issues that we selected through a broad-based survey of our workforce: gender, inter-generations, sexual diversity and health and wellness.
+The Committee focuses on four main diversity-related issues that we selected through a broad-based survey of our workforce: gender, inter-generations, sexual diversity, health and wellness, and persons-with-disabilities.
 We have formed workgroups and companywide networks to ensure that we are listening to diverse views and encouraging the participation of more people who are committed to the Company’s purpose: inclusion.

 Through our AD Women’s Network, we seek to promote equal opportunities for women by providing more visibility and empowering female talent.
 The network spans all of our Latin America markets, is multidisciplinary, non-hierarchical and pan-regional in nature.
 Its goal is to raise awareness and promote and increase the number of women in leadership positions.